flutter/website/src/docs/development/ui/layout/building-adaptive-apps.md

 The `Platform` API can’t be accessed from web builds without throwing an exception, because the `dart.io` package is not supported on the web target.
-As a result, this code checks for web first, and becuase of short-circuiting, Dart will never call `Platform` on web targets.
+As a result, this code checks for web first, and because of short-circuiting, Dart will never call `Platform` on web targets.

 ### Single source of truth for styling